yeonghyeoon/capstone-front/README.md

 ## Features
 » Filtering items by categories
 » Switching an item image mousing over to main image
-» Suffle itmes and get random items under You May Also Like section when refreshing the web page » Posting reviews / Deleting and changing the number of reviews as posting or deleting » Adding items into the cart / Being able to delete a specific item or reset the whole thing in the cart(deleting all) » Showing the total price for users
+» Shuffling itmes and get random items under You May Also Like section when refreshing the web page » Posting reviews / Deleting and changing the number of reviews as posting or deleting » Adding items into the cart / Being able to delete a specific item or reset the whole thing in the cart(deleting all) » Showing the total price for users